Skip to content

 import { loadCatalog, loadIDs, key } from 'virtual:wuchale/proxy/sync'

-import { registerLoaders } from 'wuchale/run-client'
+import { registerLoaders } from 'wuchale/load-utils'

-export default registerLoaders(key, loadCatalog, loadIDs)
+export const get = registerLoaders(key, loadCatalog, loadIDs)

 registerLoaders returns a function already prepared for use by the importing transformed modules so it can be directly exported as default.

-import { loadLocale } from 'wuchale/run-client'
+import { loadLocale } from 'wuchale/load-utils'

 // ...